 Install: (Free, with in-app purchases)

-The Best Clipboard Managers and Paste Alternatives You Can Use
+Best Clipboard Managers and Paste Alternatives to Use

 You might think that you do not need an extra app and the inbuilt clipboard which comes with the OS is good enough for you.
 You would be wrong.
 It’s one of those tools you don’t know you need until you use it.
 The right clipboard manager will improve your productivity by reducing the loss of data and saving time.